rwinkhart/gohighlight-embedded/README.md

 [![GoDoc](https://godoc.org/github.com/jessp01/highlight?status.svg)](http://godoc.org/github.com/jessp01/highlight)
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/jessp01/highlight/blob/master/LICENSE)

-This is a package for syntax highlighting a large number of different languages.
-To see the list of languages currently supported, see the [`syntax_files`](./syntax_files) directory.
+`highlight` is a syntax highlighter of programming languages, config formats and UNIX commands.

-Highlight allows you to pass in a string and get back all the information you need to syntax highlight that string well.
+It allows you to pass in a string and get back all the information you need to properly highlight it..

-This project is still a work in progress and more features and documentation will be coming later.
+This repo includes over a 100 different lexers and contributions are most welcome:)

+See [Revising and adding new lexers](#Revising and adding new lexers) for more info.

 ## A note about this repo